Please note: We are only able to place ODH dogs in geographic areas where there is emergency/specialty veterinary care.

 A note about end-of-life care

 Our philosophy is: We will do as much as we can to ensure quality of life, to make the dog content, safe and comfortable for as long as he is with us.
 When the bad days are outnumbering the good ones, when his life is not comfortable or he begins to feel vulnerable, we avoid heroic measures to prolong life and we believe in euthanasia as the most important gift we can give at that point.
-We will help you with this decision (and will support your choice), or you can speak with a Board member who does a great deal of counseling about these issues.
+We will help you with this decision (and will support your choice), or you can speak with a staff member who does a great deal of counseling about these issues.
 Please be sure you are comfortable with our philosophy.

 INTRODUCING A “NEW” OLD DOG TO YOUR HOUSEHOLD